BoxEInteraction¶

 *s

 Arity-position score for the entity relative to the target relation box.
 Larger is better.
-The shape is the broadcasted shape from position, bump and box, where the last dimension has been removed.
+The shape is the broadcasted shape from position, bump and box, where the last dimension has been removed.- Return type:

 Compute the lower and upper corners of a resulting box.